davidgasquez/handbook/Open Data.md

 	- E.g: Orchestrating containers that read/write on IPFS, Pachyderm style.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.
 - **Templated**.
 Having a repository/market of open transformations could empower a bunch of use cases ready to plug in to datasets:
-	- Detect outliers automatically.
+	- Detect outliers automatically on tabular data.
+	- Resize images.
+	- Normalize sound files.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.
 	- Enrich data smartly (matcher + augmenter).
-If it detects a date, add the day of wee.
+If it detects a date, add the day of week.
 If it detects latitude and longitude, adds country/city.
 	- [Templated validations to make sure datasets conform to certain standards](https://framework.frictionlessdata.io/docs/checks/baseline.html).

 ### Visualizations